awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-dataset.md

 ## Providing historical data<a name="detectors-dataset-learning"></a>

-Lookout for Metrics stores the continuous data that your detector processes and uses it for learning\. *Learning* is the process of analyzing data over multiple intervals to identify patterns and to distinguish between legitimate anomalies and uncommon but expected variations\.
+Your detector imports continuous data from your Amazon S3 bucket, stores it in its dataset, and uses it for learning\. *Learning* is the process of analyzing data over multiple intervals to identify patterns and to distinguish between legitimate anomalies and uncommon but expected variations\.
 A detector can also learn by using *historical data*\.

 To train a detector before it starts processing continuous data, you can provide historical data that represents up to 2,500 previous intervals\.
 Historical data must fall within a timeframe that varies depending on the dataset's interval\.
 + 5\-minute interval – 3 months